HPEEzmeral/spark-on-k8s/charts/metastore/README.md

 Command to create secret from file hivemeta-secret is as follows

-`kubectl create secret generic hivemeta-secret --from-file=hive-site.xml=../hivesite -n sampletenant`
+`kubectl create secret generic hivemeta-secret --from-file=mysqldb.xml=mysql-credentials.xml -n sampletenant`

-Filename : hivesite <xml file name which has credentials>
+Filename : mysql-credentials <xml file name which has credentials>
 Namespace for secret : sampletenant

 This secret should consist of an xml file data and the contents should be as follows: